Profile Dependencies

 The

-file is not updated.
+inspec.lockfile is not updated.
 To do this delete the file and execute the profile again.
-Other way to do this without deleting theinspec.lock
+Other way to do this without deleting theinspec.lockfile is to use--no-create-lockfilewhile executing the profile.
+Example:inspec exec child_profile --no-create-lockfileThe path to the profile is not set correctly in the

 Other ways to add depedency of other profile are as follows: